telerik/winforms-docs/gridview/rows/new-row.md

 {{endregion}}

-In case your RadGridView is data-bound, it will try to set the CurrentRow to the first data row after it is filled with data.
-          Therefore, you have to set the CurrentRow to TableAddNewRow after you bind the grid (after the Fill call of the TableAdapter in case you are following the ADO.NET approach for data-binding).
+In case your RadGridView is data-bound, it will try to set the CurrentRow to the first data row after it is filled with data.Therefore, you have to set the CurrentRow to TableAddNewRow after you bind the grid (after the Fill call of the TableAdapter in case you are following the ADO.NET approach for data-binding).

 ## DefaultValuesNeeded event